Ezra Miller Agrees to Plead Guilty in Vermont Burglary Case

 A clerk for Vermont Superior Court confirmed to NBC News Wednesday that the parties have come to an agreement to drop the burglary and larceny charges.

-Miller is expected to enter his guilty plea at a hearing Friday in Bennington County Superior Criminal Court.
+Miller is expected to enter a guilty plea at a hearing Friday in Bennington County Superior Criminal Court.

 Get Boston local news, weather forecasts, lifestyle and entertainment stories to your inbox.
 Sign up for NBC Boston’s newsletters.